MoralisWeb3/docs/docs/02-streams-api/useful-streams-options.md

 `topic0`: A string that specifies the topic0 to listen to.
 This field is required.

 `filter`: A custom filter object that allows you to specify conditions that the data must meet in order to be included in the stream.
 This field is optional.
+Learn more [here](https://docs.moralis.io/streams-api/filter-streams).
 `includeNativeTxs`: A boolean that indicates whether to include native transactions in the stream in addition to contract logs.
 This field is optional.

 ### Use Case